A shot putter releases the shot some distance above the level gro... | Pearson+ Channels

 A shot putter releases the shot some distance above the level ground with a velocity of 12.0 m/s, 51.0° above the horizontal.
 The shot hits the ground 2.08 s later.
-Ignore air resistance. (c) How far did she throw the shot horizontally?
+Ignore air resistance. (b) What are the components of the shot’s velocity at the beginning and at the end of its trajectory?

 Similar Solution